Niatsuna/master-thesis/notes/comparison.md

 **Limited Extensibility:**
 - FogTorchΠ

-> **Insight**: Extensibility is essential for adpating the simulator to new research needs
+> **Insight**: Extensibility is essential for adapting the simulator to new research needs.

 ---

 ### Scalability
 **Large-scale (Thousands of Nodes):**
 - FogNetSim++, iFogSim2, EmuFog